JChunX/web-control-net/README.md

 ## Usage

 > Warning!
-This project is tested and verified to work on Chrome 120+ and MacOS due to their SoC architecture.
-Other browsers and operating systems may see differing results.
+This project is tested and verified to work on Chrome 120+ and MacOS due to their SoC architecture and unified memeory.
+Other browsers and operating systems may see differing results due to the large model weights and memory requirements.

 This project was tested with `npx`.
 To install `npx` run: